 delivering global reach to new markets via a network of interrelated business systems.

-A strategic model that acts as a driver to the introduction of a collaborative system is an advanced version of the Strategic Architecture presented above.
+A strategic model that acts as a driver to the introduction of a collaborative system is an advanced version of the Strategic Architecture presented in Figure 1.
 It is referred to as an Integrated Value System and is illustrated in Figure 2.
-An exploration of the way in which an integrated value system informs practice can be described through the lens of two manufacturing entities that both have operations in Australia.
+An exploration of the way in which an Integrated Value System informs practice can be described through the lens of two manufacturing entities that both have operations in Australia.
 The first is German based Robert Bosch GmbH (Bosch); it represents a prime example of a global corporation that has a strong history in the automotive industry but has diversified its business internationally.
 This need was enforced on its Australia operation because of the closure of the three international car companies Ford, General Motors (Holden) and Toyota in 2016.
-Bosch has its roots in automotive parts supply.
-It became a supplier of braking systems to Volkswagen Australia in the 1950’s.
-Today, Bosch operates four business sectors around the world: Mobility Solutions, Industrial Technology, Consumer Goods and Energy and Building Technology.
-These divisions aren’t recognised as true systems yet, but they have the capacity to become so.
-As a derivative of its former automotive division for example, Bosch’s Mobility Solutions sector’s vision is described in its 2021 annual report[vi] as: “a vision of mobility … that uses its expertise in sensors technology, software, and services as well as its own IoT cloud to offer connected, cross domain solutions from a single source”.
-Bosch arrived at this position however, only after some 128 years’ of experience.
-Its current state of being is an outcome from its vast experience in continual transformation and renewal.
-As a division of a global corporation Robert Bosh (Australia) is just like many other global corporations that follow the same, integrated construct – everywhere.
-Their investment decisions are made in places like Detroit, London, Stuttgart, or Tokyo.
-Their leadership is often sympathetic to national interests, but understandably, their commitment to shareholders will ensure they always put company interests first over those of a sovereign state.
+Bosch has its roots in automotive parts supply, so today Bosch operations are made up of four business sectors, of which Mobility Solutions is one.
+This division isn’t recognised as a true system yet, but it has the capacity to become one.
+As a derivative of its former automotive division, Bosch Mobility Solutions collaborates with other high tech companies in the supply of components to various mobility system networks.
+In forming a dynamic market system, Bosch differentiates itself, according to its website, via its “expertise in sensors technology, software, and services".
+The Mobility Solutions core competence platform is grounded in an Internet-of-Things cloud platform that offers "connected, cross domain service solutions from a single source”.
+To complete the core competence platform, Bosch’s current state of being, is an outcome from its vast experience obtained in the transforming activities, associated with the purposeful activity of the continual-transformation and renewal of its resource base.
+It is the cloud platform that provides the means for the ensuing integrated value system to operates smoothly.

 Figure 2: An Integrated Value System.